bensi94/Late-term-Assignment/docs/DevelopmentManual.md

  ## Introduction ##

   This TicTacToe game is developed by Team Lannisters.
 This manual is intended for system Development manual.
-  This report describe how to run this project and what tool you need to install and have access to.
+  This report describe how to run this project and which tools you need to install and have access to.
   It also describe all you must know and do if you are going to work in the project with us.
   Assumptions are made that Development have are familiar with Java, Javascript, Gradle, Travis, Heroku.